simarchhabra/NBA-Teammate-Chain/README.md

 path from Jordan to Kobe, as other teammates may have equivalent number of selections but result in a longer path.

-##### Extra Information about the program
+### Extra Information about the program

-The following is the key for attributes tested:
+The following attributes are tested:

 Height

 Weight